NguyNnThnh71/VInAccountID/README.md

-# READ ME CAREFULLY BEFORE USE
+# READ ME CAREFULLY BEFORE USING
 ## There are 3 ViewController in this Project
 ## - 1.
 The LoginViewController
 - In case Users had account already -> input their information to Phonenumber and Password -> press login button to present the MainViewController